kaflebruh/kafle-samaya-fip-final-second-sem/README.md

 <img width="948" alt="image" src="https://github.com/kaflebruh/kafle-samaya-fip-final-second-sem/assets/124806580/985e888e-d050-4554-ad3e-2d8b3d28dcc3">

 ## FIP
 For the FIP I have chosen billy beer as my main topic and rebranded it.
-I've ma a new website with homepage, contact page and sale page.
+I've ma a new website with a homepage, contact page and sale page.

 ## Installation
 Download the zip file on your desktop and unzip it

 ## Usage
-Open index.html to view the website
+Open the whole folder via any code editor (VS CODE prefered) the open index.html to view the website to view the full website

 ## Contributing
 Fork it!